StackmateNetwork/stackmate-core/resources/docs/api.md

 *This is how watch-only wallets work.*

-The `'`represents a hardened path.
+The `'` represents a hardened path.
 It can also be represented as `h`.
-Hardened paths ensure that xpubs can also not derive child xpubs down the path.
+Hardened paths ensure that xpubs CANNOT derive child xpubs down the path.
 We always harden the first 3 paths in bitcoin and keep the last 2 normal.
 This gives privacy between accounts and convenience within accounts.

-The unhardened paths are used to create new addresses for `change` OR `deposit` at a new `index` per transaction.
+##### Purpose

+The first path indicates what type of Script this wallet uses.

+The standard paths are :

+- `44h` : Legacy PK scripts which yield `1` addresses
+- `49h` : Compatible SH scripts which yield `3` addresses
+- `84h` : Native WSH scripts which yield `bc1` addresses

+If you want your wallet to support all three types, then technically, each wallet will have to contain 3 descriptors, which use 3 different master keys hardedened at the `purpose` path, derived from the same root.

+##### Network

+Network is `0h for Mainnet` and `1h for Testnet`.

+##### Account

+Account is where users can manage different wallets for different use cases.

+We start from `0h` and keep incrementing if we need to create more accounts.

+##### Deposit(Change)
+* Clients and users do not need to worry about correctly setting change indexes.
+This is handled by the wallet.*

+Read on, only for curiosity.

+The first unhardened path is to specify the usecase of the next `index` path.

+We use `0 for deposit` or `1 for change`.

+##### Index

+The last unhardened path is used to rotate keys.
+For every new address, we increment from `0` onwards.

+Clients must keep track of the last index they use to avoid address reuse.
+More on this in the `get_address` api.

 libstackmate supports two different methods of deriving, suitable for different usecases.

-For wallets, we recommend using `derive_wallet_account` since it defaults to standard values for wallet operations.
+For wallets, we recommend using `derive_wallet_account` since it defaults to standard for wallets.

-Given a `master_xprv`, `purpose=84` and `account=0`
+It only requires specifying the `purpose` and `account` number.
+Infact, even purpose currently locks into 84, even if other values are used. `purpose` only exists to eventually support taproot as an alternative.

 ```
 derive_wallet_account(